szymonjan/wtframework_mod/README.md

 WTFBaseTest
 -----------
-WTF framework adds some added functionality like capturing screenshots to the base Unit test.
+WTF framework adds some functionality to Python's unittest that are helpful for more end to end level tests.
 In order to leverage this functionality, your tests should extend the `WTFBaseTest` base class.

 WTFBaseTest comes with a ScreenCaptureTestWatcher.
 You may also implement your own test watcher by extending `TestWatcher` class, and overriding it's methods.
 This is